 “Electricity wheeled through California” or “wheeled electricity” means electricity that is generated outside the State of California and delivered into California with the final point of delivery outside California.
 Electricity wheeled through California is documented on a single NERC e-Tag showing the first point of receipt located outside the State of California, an intermediate point of delivery located inside the State of California, and the final point of delivery located outside the State of California.

-“Eligible renewable energy resource” is as defined in section 95802(a) of the cap-and-trade regulation.
+“Eligible renewable energy resource” is as defined in section 95802(a) of the Cap-and-Invest Regulation.

 “Emission factor” means a unique value for determining an amount of a greenhouse gas emitted for a given quantity of activity (e.g., metric tons of carbon dioxide emitted per barrel of fossil fuel burned.)